Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 1. What we make

-BenchRecon produces brief-form PDF exhibits — structured comparables reports drawn from public federal sentencing data.
-Each report is scoped to a specific offense-level / criminal-history-category cell and surfaces the cases the government's standard tool (JSIN) does not show: sentences the Commission collected but excludes from its published statistics.
+BenchRecon produces brief-form PDF exhibits in two families.
+For state and county practice: officer-record reports — Florida FDLE/CJSTC certification discipline plus use-of-force incident rows, Chicago CPD complaint records, Texas TCOLE, NYC CCRB complaint history, Georgia POST, Arizona AZPOST, and California POST/CDCR certification records for the officers testifying against your client — and the Jury Instruction Brief, which reproduces the verbatim Florida Standard Jury Instruction text for your charge with its adoption and amendment history.
+For federal practice: structured comparables reports drawn from public federal sentencing data, each scoped to a specific offense-level / criminal-history-category cell, surfacing the cases the government's standard tool (JSIN) does not show: sentences the Commission collected but excludes from its published statistics.

 The output is a litigation exhibit, not legal advice.
 It documents what the public record shows.
 How that record is used in plea or sentencing argument is counsel's work, not ours.